miamibc/joker-telegram-bot/src/Plugin/README.md

 Send random sticker from previously posted, when people started to send lots of stickers

 Options:
-- `range_seconds` integer, optional, default 60 - defines a time window to search activity in
+- `range_seconds` integer, optional, default 600 - defines a time frame (seconds) to search stickers activity in
-- `stickers_in_range` integer, optional, default 3 - number of stickers to find in range
-- `users_in_range` integer, optional, default 2 - number of users to find in range
+- `chance` integer, optional, default 10 - more here, less chance to send sticker

 ## Temp Plugin